 Q: Is Veritas Christian Academy accredited?

 A: Yes.
-VCA is accredited by the Association of Classical Schools International (ACSI).
+VCA is accredited by the Association of Christian Schools International (ACSI).

 Q: Is Veritas Christian Academy affiliated with a particular denomination?